 The Season in brief

-Bob Parkinson and Willie Bryant became the latest victims of the committee, both suspended sine die in March 1900.
-In Parkinson's fifteen games for the club since arriving from Nott'm Forest, the side had been beaten just twice and he had scored seven goals.
-On Easter Saturday, with three games to play and still with an outside chance of promotion, Joe Cassidy, the leading scorer with sixteen goals in twenty nine games, was sold to Manchester City for £250.
+Newton Heath's failure to win promotion was largely due to misguided decisions by the Board and selcetion committee.
+In March 1900 Bob Parkinson and Willie Bryant became the latest victims of the selection committee, both suspended sine die.
+Parkinson had madfe fifteen appearances since joining the 'Heathenss' from Nott'm Forest, and had managed seven goals and had only twice ended up on the losing side.
+Then to kame matters worse, on Easter Saturday, with three games to play and still with an outside chance of promotion, Joe Cassidy, the leading scorer with sixteen goals in twenty nine games, was sold to Manchester City for £250.

 The season's most remarkable performance came on Boxing Day at Grimsby.
 The 'Heathens' won 7-0 against a side just two points below them in the table.
 The 5-0 defeat at Bury in the Manchester Cup ranked as the worst.